What can be compared to the excitement of welcoming a new baby to your home?

 You’re Almost Always Tired.

 You’re constantly torn between meeting the competing needs of two(or more) kids.
-It’s physically draining, and the sleep deprivation only adds to the stress.
+It’s physically draining, and sleep deprivation only adds to the stress.

 Your First Baby Struggles to Adjust